BChan26/u5_redux_actions_types/README.md

 Let's break this down:

 - We're exporting a function called `AddTodo`.
-- Accepts a todo as an argument.
+- Accepts a `todo` as an argument.
-- It implicity returns an object with a type of `ADD_TODO` and a payload being the todo we want to add.
+- It implicity returns an object with a type of `ADD_TODO` and a Payload of the todo we want to add.

-Now one thing you may notice is we're setting the type here as a string that we typed in.
-This is fine and good, but what if we make a mistake while typing it?
-In that case Redux has no idea what this function is supposed to be doing.
+Now, one thing you may notice is that we're setting the Type here as a string that we typed in.
+This is all well and good, but what if we make a mistake while typing it?
+In that case, Redux has no idea what this function is supposed to be doing.
 This is where our `types` file comes in.
-We can store our action types here as variables and re-use them without having to worry about typos as our application grows.
+We can store our Action Types here as variables and re-use them without having to worry about typos as our application grows.

 ## Declaring Action Types

 Open your `types.js` file.
-Let's add our first type:
+Let's add our first Type:

 ```js
 export const ADD_TODO = 'ADD_TODO'
 ```

-Now in your `TodoActions` import this type, remember since we're using the `export const` syntax we'll have to use the destructuring import syntax.
+Now in your `TodoActions`, import this Type.
+Remember, since we're using the `export const` syntax we'll have to use the destructuring import syntax.

 Your `TodoActions.js` file should look like the following: